ucpdh23/Servant/README.md

 **My Smart Home Assistance Prototype**

-Let me ask you some questions about your homeworks:
-- How do you control your *shopping list* to avoid forgiving anything?
-- Wouldn't you like to manage your heating system using your calendar scheduler?
-- Wouldn't you like to monitor your indoor and outdoor temperature from anywhere?
+Managing a household involves many small but important tasks: keeping your shopping list up to date, adjusting the heating system, or tracking indoor and outdoor temperatures.
+Servant helps you take care of these recurring activities automatically and intelligently—so your home works with you, not against you.

-**Servant is your home assistant platform to handle domestic and recurrent tasks efficiently.**
+**Servant is your home assistant platform to simplify and automate domestic tasks efficiently.**

 ## **Introduction**

-Servant is an alternative home assistance platform designed to provide a software architecture with capabilities to integrate external elements such as sensors, transformers, and actuators.
-This customizable solution supports new integrations as well as new workflows for your persobal purposes.

-See bellow some key features of Servant:
+Servant is a flexible and extensible home assistance platform designed to integrate seamlessly with sensors, actuators, and external systems.
+Unlike traditional solutions, Servant provides a customizable software architecture that adapts to your needs—whether it’s managing daily tasks, automating workflows, or enabling advanced AI-driven interactions.

+## **Key Features**

 **Modularity**